Skip to Content

 If you’re interested in the shortest, most convenient and most straightforward walking option to access Trollers Gill, then follow the walk that we’ve described above.
 Otherwise, if you want to also see Hell Hole and want to explore more of the surrounding area, have a geez at these other walking options.

 • Trollers Gill via Hell Hole from B6265 road: this is another out and back option to access Trollers Gill.
 Instead, you’ll start north of the gill, walking south, to reach the gill.
 On the way, you’ll pass Hell Hole, which is 55 metres deep and has 210 metres of passages!
 Although, there have been a few rescue missions here from people falling in or injuring themselves when trying to explore it.
 So, be cautious if you’re exploring Hell Hole.
-Parking for this option can be found at a large lay-by here near Stump Cross Caverns (guide coming soon).
+Parking for this option can be found at a large lay-by here near Stump Cross Caverns.

 • Trollers Gill via Hell Hole from New Road: this is another out and back option and is the second quickest walking option for getting to Trollers Gill.
 Basically, you’ll park at a small lay-by, that’s even closer to Hell Hole and Trollers Gill, compared with the lay-by on B6265.
 You’ll find parking for this walk option here.